AMWA-TV/bcp-007-01/docs/Overview.md

 **group_name**
 Indicate the NDI group of the source, null indicates the default group

-**protocols**    (Move to Receiver Capabilities)
-Indicate the NDI sub-protocol(s) to use/allow
-- auto (default)
-- unicast
-- multicast
-- tcp
-- rudp

 **discovery_servers**
 Provides a list of servers for discovering the NDI streams when server_host is set to auto.
 If this parameter is set to auto the Receiver should establish for itself which discovery server it should use, based on its own internal configuration or default to mDNS discovery.

-**audio_codec**  (Move to Receiver Capabilities)
-Indicate the advanced audio codec used by the stream.
-The values shall be compatible with the constraints.
-If not specified it defaults to “native”. (schema MUST be flexible to allow new values)
-Possible values are:
-- “native” when and advanced codec is not used
-- “aac” to use the AAC codec. (advanced SDK required)

-**video_codec**    (Move to Receiver Capabilities)
-Indicate the advanced video codec used by the stream.
-The values shall be compatible with the constraints.
-If not specified it defaults to “native”. (schema MUST be flexible to allow new values) .Possible values are:
-- “native” when an advanced codec is not used
-- “h264”  (advanced SDK required)
-- “h265” (advanced SDK required)

 ## Controllers
 ### Query of Registered Nodes, Senders and Receivers